Skip to main content

 Your answer is 9

-finally Keyword in Python
+The finally keyword in Python

 finally keyword in Python

-The `divide` function is created to handle ZeroDivisionError exceptions and display the result when there are no exceptions.
-No matter what the outcome is, it will always run `finally` to print “Code by DataCamp” in green color.
+The divide function is created to handle ZeroDivisionError exceptions and display the result when there are no exceptions.
+No matter what the outcome is, it will always run finally to print “Code by DataCamp” in green color.

 def divide(x,y):